-The Model consists of a set of rules, tools and conduct guidance, designed to provide the Company with an effective organisational and management system that is reasonably suitable to identify and prevent the 231 predicate crimes.
+The Model consists of a set of rules, tools and conduct guidance, designed to provide the Company with an effective organizational management system that is reasonably suitable to identify and prevent the 231 predicate crimes.

-The Model's efficient functioning depends on how closely it reflects the company it is designed for.
+The Model's proper functioning depends on how well it adheres to the business reality in which it is intended to operate, which is why it is systematically updated.

-2.5 APPROVAL, AMENDMENT AND IMPLEMENTATION OF THE 231 MODEL
+2.6 APPROVAL, AMENDMENT AND IMPLEMENTATION OF THE 231 MODEL